 Doctor of Nursing Practice — Family Nurse Practitioner Program

-A three-year hybrid program that combines distanced-based education with four on-campus immersions, our DNP—FNP program prepares advanced practice providers to engage in patient- and family-centered, evidence-based primary care.
+A three-year hybrid program that combines distanced-based education with four on-campus immersions, our D.N.P.-F.N.P. program prepares advanced practice providers to engage in patient- and family-centered, evidence-based primary care.
 Through reflective practice and interprofessional collaboration, you are prepared to be leaders who effect bold system change and promote health care innovation by informing and advancing health policy and health equity locally, nationally and globally.
-We expect the program to open in the next two years as it awaits University of California and WSCUC approval.
+The program opens in summer 2022.
+Applications are now open.
+Deadline to apply is Jan.
+15.

-The degree offering is dependent on final approvals from multiple groups — including UC Davis, the University of California Office of the President and the California Board of Registered Nursing and WSCUC.
-We anticipate applications to open in mid-fall 2021 with enrollment in summer 2022, dependent on approvals.
+The degree offering is dependent on final approvals from multiple groups — including UC Davis, the University of California Office of the President, California Board of Registered Nursing and WSCUC.
+Applications are now open for enrollment in summer 2022, dependent on approvals.

 The Doctor of Nursing Practice — Family Nurse Practitioner Program equips graduates to promote optimal health, well-being and health equity across populations and the lifespan.